aparveen8/covid-homo-detect/README.md

 Otherwise, if passenger’s temperature is detected normal i.e. less than or equal to 37.5℃, then arduino will send signal to open the door via motor as shown in Figure , DC motor rotates with 5555 rpm.

 <img src="image/open.png" width="600" >

+### Features
+- One of the most commonly used choices is to use automatic door temperature detection system to meet this challenge.
+In this case, you do not need to hire extra staffs for temperature detection system regularly.
+- Another important feature of this COVID-19 Human Detector System is no one can enter without go through this temperature checking process.
+- Now a days open door via palm touch can also become a factor to spread COVID-19, so people opening the door with the elbow for protection infection COVID-19.
+This is a great benifit of this project that it replaces this problem with automatic touchless door via sensors.